wesdoyle/blog/content/posts/07-testing-epistemology.md

     (iii) S is justified in believing that P.
 ```

-I would encourage you to read the paper for the two examples Gettier gives, but in short, he suggests that the notion
+I would encourage you to read the paper for the two examples Gettier gives, but in short, he suggests that this notion
 of "justified true belief" is __insufficient for what we would intuitively consider knowledge__.
 In short, there are cases
 when we have justified true beliefs as merely a _coincidence_, and in such cases, we would not intuitively accept such JTBs as knowledge.